shaziya12/create-read-update-delete-angular8/README.md

 ---
 ## Delete Record Implemented

-*this function contain one parameter employee i.e  primary key ($key ) and remove the record by using remove*
+*This below function contain one parameter employee i.e  primary key ($key ) and remove the record by using remove*

 `deleteEmployee($key: string) {  `<br/>
    ` this.employeeList.remove($key);`<br/>